Topic 9: Plant biology (13 hours)

 - Phytochrome is the photoreceptor or a pigment that plants use to detect light.

-- It is sensitive to light in the red and far-red region of the visible spectrum.
+- It is sensitive to light in the red and far-red regions of the visible spectrum.

 - Two forms of phytochrome exist; Pr (inactive form) and Pfr (active form).